BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_2_Writing_Complex_Multisig_Scripts.md

 ### Write a Multisig with a Required Signer

-Another multisig possibility involves have a m-of-n multisig were one of the signers is required.
+Another multisig possibility involves have a m-of-n multisig where one of the signers is required.
 This can usually be managed by breaking the multisig down into multiple m of n-1 multisigs.
 For example, a 2-of-3 multisig where one of the signers is required would actually be two 2-of-2 multisigs, each including the required signer.

 Here's a simple way to script that:
 ```